-Take a Sunday Drive (and Ferry!)
-To French Island
+Take a Sunday Drive (and Ferry!) to French Island in Melbourne

 And now for something completely different... a Sunday Drive plus ferry to the largest coastal island of Victoria, French Island.

-Being a largely undeveloped and uninhabited island, with 70% a part of the French Island National Park, it is home to unspoilt landscapes and native animals - and it's a perfect escape from the rat race.
+Being a largely undeveloped and uninhabited island, with 70 per cent part of the French Island National Park, French Island is home to unspoilt landscapes and native animals - and it's a perfect escape from the rat race.

 With an environmental bias, the island's residents have no mains water, electricity, or medical services, but instead, live off the land in an eco-friendly way.